 What documents do I need?

-Proof of relationship: If you’re married, you need to provide a photocopy of the marriage certificate or marriage licence (in English or in French or a certified translation if in another language).
+Proof of relationship: If you’re married, you need to provide a photocopy of the marriage certificate or marriage licence (in English or French, or a certified translation if in another language).
 If you’re in a common-law relationship, you must fill out the Statutory Declaration of Common-Law Union (IMM 5409) and send proof listed on the form to support your relationship.
-Acceptable proofs include a joint lease or mortgage, joint bank account, etc. Note that both same and opposite-gender marriage or common-law partnership are recognized in Canada.
+Acceptable proof includes a joint lease or mortgage, joint bank account, etc. Note that both same and opposite-gender marriage or common-law partnership are recognised in Canada.

 When should I apply for an open work permit?